This course is designed for someone:

 Is this course right for me?

-- A working knowledge of contracts and IP management will be assumed
+- A working knowledge of contracts and IP management will be assumed.

 - It enables delegates to develop practical skills in scrutinising a business plan, understanding the different sources of finance available, critiquing and mentoring pitching.
 It will enable delegates to understand the key terminology in new venture creation, including term sheet and their consequences understanding the basics of company valuation, the role of directors, supporting the company post-incorporation.
-So, it’s likely to be of most value for those who are developing their case management skills and looking to embrace this aspect of KT

 - Company creation is a key element in the mix of instruments that allow Universities to deliver impact from their funding inputs and research outputs